tommywilczek/flowersApp/README.md

 This project uses the following practices:

+- Test and Behavior Driven Development
+  - Using Karma and Jasmine for Angular front-end
+  - Using Mocha (JavaScript testing framework) and Chai (assertion library) for isolated MongoDB tests
+  - Test suite listens to changes in files and runs each time a file is saved
 - Version control *committing early and often!*
 - Continuous integration
   - Whenever code is pushed to github, TravisCI is configured to run an automated build, lint, and test
 - Trunk-based development
-- **Test Driven Development**
-  - Using Karma
-  - Using Mocha (JavaScript testing framework) and Chai (assertion library) for isolated MongoDB tests
-  - Tests can be run extremely frequently and reliably
 - Loosely coupled architecture
   - There is an abstraction layer between the database and the UI